What is prompt chaining? Multi-step LLM guide

 Steps: Each step is a single LLM call with a specific instruction.
 "Classify this support ticket by urgency."
 "Extract the customer name and issue description."
 "Draft a response appropriate for the urgency level."

 Data passing: The output of step N becomes input to step N+1.
-This can be the raw text output, a structured extraction (JSON), or a specific field from a structured response.
 Reliable chains use structured outputs (Pydantic models, JSON schemas) to reduce parsing errors between steps.

 Control flow: Simple chains are linear.
-Advanced chains include branching (different prompts based on classification results), loops (re-run a step if quality checks fail), and parallelism (run multiple steps simultaneously and merge results).
+Advanced chains include branching (different prompts based on classification results), loops (re-run a step if quality checks fail), and parallelism.

 Common prompt chaining patterns